SAP/kafka-connect-sap/examples/persons1ks/README.md

 ...
 ```

-You can verify whether Kafka Connect is running using curl.
+You can verify whether Kafka Connect is running using curl from the local system.

 ```
 $ curl -i http://localhost:8083/